jro31/jethro-codes/_articles/my-story.md

 I'd played American football weighing less than 60kgs, and didn't care if I got hurt.
 I'd climbed mountains in Alaska without even a map.
 I just had absolute faith in myself to not die.
 All of a sudden though, I showed myself to be human.
 And while having pain in my knee to this day is an inconvenience, I always take it as a reminder that... hey, you've only got one body.
 Treat it well.

-This ski season had lasted for about 5 months, but I was in Canada on a 12 month visa, and my plan was to head back to Vancouver, a city that I held, and still hold an incredible fondness of, and to find some work there.
+This ski season had lasted for about 5 months, but I was in Canada on a 12 month visa, and my plan was to head back to Vancouver, a city that I hold an incredible fondness of, and to find some work there.
 What ended up happening though, was I learned about WWOOFing.
 WWOOF, standing for World Wide Opportunities on Organic Farms.

 The 'farms' in there is a bit deceptive, because it's open to anyone with an outdoors area that wants some free labour.